tomeresk/fb_friends/README.md

 rails server

-NOTE: rails server must run on port 3000
+NOTE: rails server must run on port 3000 due to a limitation imposed on apps by Facebook